tkhamez/neucore/doc/Install.md

 ### Docker Development Environment

-Only tested on Linux and once on macOS.
+Only tested on Linux and once or twice on macOS.

 Copy `backend/.env.dist` file to `backend/.env` and adjust values, the database password and user are both `neucore`, the database host is `neucore_db` and the database name also `neucore`.

+- Always run `export UID` first in each console that you use to execute any of the following commands.
-- Build the containers with
+- Build the containers:
-  `export UID && docker-compose build`
+  `docker-compose build`
 - Start services:
-  `export UID && docker-compose up`
+  `docker-compose up`
 - Install the app:
-  `export UID && setup/install-docker.sh`
+  `setup/install-docker.sh`
   `docker-compose exec neucore_node npm run build`
+- After the first login, make the account with the ID 1 admin:
+  `docker-compose exec neucore_php bin/console make-admin 1`
 - Run tests and other commands in the php and node containers:
-  `export UID && docker-compose exec neucore_php /bin/sh`
+  `docker-compose exec neucore_php /bin/sh`
-  `export UID && docker-compose exec neucore_node /bin/sh`
+  `docker-compose exec neucore_node /bin/sh`

 The web application is available at http://localhost:8080, the frontend development server at http://localhost:3000.
 The database is also available at `127.0.0.1:30306` and it's data is stored in the `.db` subdirectory.